S.M.A. van der Salm

-Chapter 6: Clinician and patient perceptions of free will in movement disorders: Mind the gap (Embargo until 05 July 2019)
+Chapter 6: Clinician and patient perceptions of free will in movement disorders: Mind the gap (Embargo up to and including 05 July 2019)

-Chapter 7: Linking motion to emotion in functional movement disorders using combined electromyography and functional MRI (Embargo until 05 July 2019)
+Chapter 7: Linking motion to emotion in functional movement disorders using combined electromyography and functional MRI (Embargo up to and including 05 July 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.